kiegroup/github-action-build-chain/README.md

   - pull-request: executes the pull reques flow
   - fdb: executes the full downstream flow

+- **starting-project** (optional. the project triggering the job by default): The project you want start building from.
+It's not the same as the project triggering the job (which will remain the same), but the project to take tree from.
+For instance

+  > ```
+  > starting-project: 'groupX/projectX' // it will get project dependencies tree from 'groupX/projectX'
+  > starting-project: 'kiegroup/drools' // it will get project dependencies tree from 'kiegroup/drools'
+  > ```

+  > **_Note:_** You have to be sure the project tree to start building from, contains the project triggering the job.

 ## Archiving Artifacts

 The archive artifacts algorithm is basically copied from [actions/upload-artifact project](https://github.com/actions/upload-artifact) and (manually) transpile to javascript.
 The usage is basically the same (the inputs are different named adding `archive-artifacts` prefix and the [Conditional Artifact Upload](https://github.com/actions/upload-artifact#conditional-artifact-upload) is not enabled), so why do we include this `archive artifacts` mechanism in this tool if it's already implemented by another tool? well, because this treats the archive artifacts mechanism for the whole build chain, so in case you define an `archive-artifacts-path` in a different project from the chain, all of them will be uploaded.
 If you are wondering if you are able to use `actions/upload-artifact` instead of the one we propose, the answer is 'yes', just take into consideration the artifacts will be archived based on the definition from the project triggering the job.